mattj23/latex-compileservice/README.md

 This project is a LaTeX compiling and template rendering web service intended to run in a Docker container, and interacted with by other software through a REST-like api.
 It is written in Python3 and uses Flask.

-This software was developed as a lightweight (as lightweight as one can reasonably call something housing a full LaTeX installation) infrastructure service for automated document generation.
+This software was developed as a lightweight (as lightweight as one can reasonably call something housing a full texlive installation) infrastructure service for automated document generation.
 It is meant to be simple and reliable, able to be deployed once for an organization or group and provide the rendering of latex files for many other applications without requiring them to each maintain their own LaTeX toolchain.

 This project is essentially a small Flask app built on top of an ubuntu docker image with `texlive-full` installed, inspired by `blang/latex:ubuntu` ([Github](https://github.com/blang/latex-docker), [DockerHub](https://hub.docker.com/r/blang/latex)) but derived from `ubuntu:bionic` (rather than `xenial`) for the considerable improvements in the 3.6 version of python.

 Additionally, `jinja2` can be used to render templates to LaTeX files which will then be compiled with other source files, allowing for a slightly more sane scripting environment than plain TeX.
 The `jinja2` grammar was slightly altered to be more compatible with LaTeX's quirks in a way that is inspired by, but slightly different from, [this blog post by Brad Erikson](http://eosrei.net/articles/2015/11/latex-templates-python-and-jinja2-generate-pdfs).

-### Why as a service, and why Docker?
+### Why as a service, and why containerized?
 LaTeX, though quite powerful, can be a frustrating toolset to install and maintain, especially across platforms.
 A comprehensive installation can be several gigabytes in size, and seems to be easily broken.
 Online tools like [Overleaf](https://www.overleaf.com) ([source on GitHub](https://github.com/overleaf)) clearly show how much pain can be saved by not maintaining individual installations, but Overleaf itself is structured towards the concepts of users and projects and isn't quite a lightweight service meant to be consumed by other services.

 Deploying a containerized service that houses a `texlive-full` installation and can live on any platform capable of hosting a Docker container takes nearly all of the pain out of managing it.
 There's nothing to be broken during upgrades, and no complex setup to be lost when a server dies.
-By making this app approximately stateless (it does store information, but only for a few minutes at a time) it is also extremely easy to migrate from host to host and to scale up or down as needed.
+By making this app nearly stateless (it does store information, but only for a few minutes at a time) it is also extremely easy to migrate from host to host and to scale up or down as needed.
 It's also easy to upgrade and redeploy.

 In my experience, the additional layer of abstraction induced by Docker is a net benefit, because I have found the additional complexity of Docker to be far less than the complexity of managing LaTeX.
-However, this service can be used outside of a container by installing the Flask app as a system service on a machine with a LaTeX toolchain and either a local or network-accessible Redis server.
+However, a determined user/sysadmin can deploy this service outside of a container by installing the Flask app, the Celery worker, and the Celery scheduler as system services on a physical or virtual machine with a LaTeX toolchain, and pointing them at either a local or network-accessible Redis server.

 ### What makes this project different?